ouedyan/nextjs-template/README.prod.md

 # {Example} React Next Js web app

-For more info about the project initial configuration roadmap, features and tools see https://github.com/ouedyan/nextjs-template.
+For more info about the project initial configuration, features and tools head to https://github.com/ouedyan/nextjs-template.

 ## Scripts